jrl-umi3218/mc_rtc/doc/tutorials/samples/sample-admittance.md

         surface: RightGripper
         # Tracks the forces along the normal axis of the gripper surface with an admittance coefficient of 0.001
         # Note the high-damping and low stiffness on that axis.
-        # All other axis are position controlled and will keep the current gripper position as far as possible
+        # All other axis are position controlled and will keep the current gripper position as much as possible
         admittance: [0,0,0,0,0,0.001]
         stiffness: [10, 10, 10, 10, 10, 1]
         damping: [6.3, 6.3, 6.3, 6.3, 6.3, 300]